eddyzow/cold-brew-express/README.md

 simple and brief description: a DIY electric scooter to take me to dunkin'! features include cruise control, auto lean detection, rgb lights 🤩, and an LED display which is connected to an arduino!

+For links to products in the BOM, go to this google sheet: https://docs.google.com/spreadsheets/d/1F6muKYJhtXkM0ZriuXKycPCZ0PORBCmvhVav8ENI8PE/edit?usp=sharing

 ![image](https://github.com/user-attachments/assets/0cfb275e-d576-4ca0-93fb-131b6afa2a01)

 ## table BOM: